Healthcare AI

 Have you read the new FHO+ contract terms yet, or is the document sitting in your inbox behind forty other things that needed attention yesterday?

 You are not alone.
-The March 31, 2026 deadline for signing updated FHO+ agreements is now just days away, and the operational changes buried in the new model are significant.
+The March 31, 2026 deadline for signing updated FHO+ agreements has now passed, and FHO+ is live as of April 1, 2026.
+The operational changes buried in the new model are significant.
 Not catastrophic.
 Not impossible.
-But significant enough that walking in unprepared could cost your practice real money and real time during the transition.
+But significant enough that clinics still working through the transition could see real money and real time at stake in the first months of the new model.

-Jason and I have been working through the implications with clinics we support, and the pattern we keep seeing is the same: physicians understand the broad strokes but haven’t had the bandwidth to map the details onto their own workflow.
-So let’s do some of that mapping here.
+Jason and I have been analyzing the implications for Ontario FHO practices, and the pattern we keep seeing is the same: physicians understand the broad strokes but havent had the bandwidth to map the details onto their own workflow.
+So lets do some of that mapping here.

 In its place, you get a few new mechanisms.
 Patient attachment bonuses are tiered by physician status and your RIO (Rurality Index of Ontario) score: new graduates receive between $150 and $270 per rostered patient, while established physicians receive between $100 and $180 per rostered patient.
 After-hours premiums increase from 30% of FFS to 50% of FFS, a significant jump that rewards clinics offering evening and weekend access.
 Time-based hourly payments are being introduced.
 Shadow billing rates are going up across a number of fee codes.
 And a new fee code, Q054, has been introduced specifically for mother and newborn enrollment, providing a $350 bonus per enrollment.
 The rules around co-location, forming or joining an FHO, are also getting more flexible.